 Morocco in 4 days!

-“We have done a 4-day tour from Marrakech to Fes through the Merzouga desert and it has been an unforgettable experience.
-We were lucky enough to spend those days with Mohamed, the driver, a native of Merzouga.
-Who made our trip more authentic.
-We have been able to see how the Berber people live since he has responded patiently to all our curiosities.
-We were very sorry to have to say goodbye to him.
-Surely, we would certainly recommend it to anyone who wants to travel to Morocco. ”
+“We took a 4-day excursion across the Merzouga desert from Marrakech to Fes, and it was a wonderful experience.
+We had the good fortune to spend those days with Mohamed, the driver, a Merzouga local.
+Who contributed to the authenticity of our trip?
+We've been able to witness how the Berbers live since he has patiently answered all of our questions.
+We were heartbroken to have to say his goodbyes.
+Certainly, we would suggest it to anybody planning a trip to Morocco. ”

 Thanks Youssef and Said!